-The government has published guidance for employers and employees on the Act’s effect on shop workers and the right to opt out, available here.
+The government has published guidance for employers and employees on the act’s effect on shop workers and the right to opt out, available here.

-Opting out of Sunday working
+Opting out of working during Sunday trading hours

 Any employees who only work on Sundays will not have the right to opt out and those who work occasional Sundays need to provide an employer with written notice to opt out of Sunday working, which must be signed and dated.
 If the notice specifies that they are only opting out for the suspension period, they do not have to give notice of opting in.

 If employees do not want to work during the suspension period of Sunday trading hours rules, then they must give their employer the following notice:

 - If the notice period for opting out that applies to the employee is normally one month, then this still applies and the notice periods below do not apply;

 - If the employee gave notice on or after 1 May but on or before 22 May 2012, then the notice period ends on 21 July 2012 and they would have the right not to work on 22 July 2012 (i.e. the day the suspension period begins);